 In April 1855, newspapers throughout the Australian colonies reported the brutal murder of a woman and two of her children at a sheep station in northern New South Wales.
 Three years later, after a series of investigations, husband and father Joseph Wilkes was eventually convicted of committing this heinous crime, purely based on circumstantial evidence.
 The former convict maintained his innocence as he waited to be taken to the gallows.

-Joseph Wilkes was born around 1795 in Birmingham.
-Following a larceny conviction in 1817, the former silversmith and sailor arrived in Hobart in 1820.
+Joseph Wilkes was born between about 1795 and 1800 in Birmingham.
+Following a larceny conviction in 1817, the silversmith and sailor arrived in Hobart in 1820.
 There, Joseph committed forgery and he was promptly sent to Newcastle to serve out the rest of his original seven year sentence.
-He obtained his ticket of leave, but some years later he attempted forgery again, which earned him a stint on notorious Norfolk Island.
+He obtained his ticket of leave, but some years later he was again convicted of forgery, which earned him a stint on notorious Norfolk Island.

-Joseph Wilkes was one of tens of thousands of Australian convicts, but he seems to have had an extraordinary knack for being in the wrong place at the wrong time throughout his life.
+Joseph had an extraordinary knack for being in the wrong place at the wrong time, but was he really guilty of the murders?

 Can you assist?

 Finding out more about Joseph’s early life and his birth family has been challenging.
-Though Wilkes is not a common name, several men with the exact same name were born in Birmingham at the end of the 18th century.
+Though the family name Wilkes is not all that common, several men with the exact same name were born in Birmingham around the turn of the 19th century.
 And, incredibly, there were two men called Joseph Wilkes transported on the same convict ship (Dromedary).
 Both were from Birmingham, and both were about the same age.

-Two young sons survived the 1855 tragedy, one a toddler, the other just a few months old.
-I would love to talk to any descendants, in the hope of potentially discovering more about Joseph, Honora, or their surviving sons.
+Two sons survived the 1855 tragedy, one was a toddler, the other just a few months old.
+I would love to talk to any descendants, in the hope of potentially discovering more about Joseph, Honora, and their surviving sons.

 If you are interested in this project, especially if you have any facts you can share, please get in touch.